 One pitfall I find among a few artists is that they try to replicate what the other artists are doing on social media, on Instagram without going deeper and figuring out how the artist is building a community out of social media.
 This particular habit of amateur artists must be rectified.

 The prime focus of the artists, happen to be on creating art and displaying it to the world.
 So how do they find time and resources to strategize and sell their art?

-If an artist is willing to create a living out of the art, then he/she must dedicate half of their time in producing the art and the remaining half in promoting and executing business strategies for it.
+If an artist is willing to create a living out of the art, then he/she must dedicate half of their time to producing the art and the remaining half to promoting and executing business strategies for it.
 For instance, if you regularly post on Instagram and it takes half an hour for you to take the pictures, write a good caption and upload them and you don’t find any good results, then you’re probably wasting your time.

 Instead, you can use that time to meet your target audience and show them your work.
 Again it depends on the individual’s strategy, and I cannot generalize things.

 You must optimize your tasks because every one of us has only 24 hours a day.
 What makes a difference is how we optimize our time by being very clear on how we are spending it and making decisions on what task to neglect and what to focus more on.